Apple iPhone SE (3rd Gen) vs Samsung Galaxy S23 FE

 Frequently Asked Questions

-Apple iPhone SE (3rd Gen) excels if you value most affordable entry point into the new iphone ecosystem.
-Samsung Galaxy S23 FE is better if you prioritize dedicated 3x optical telephoto lens (rare in this price bracket).
-Pick based on your budget and daily use.
+Apple iPhone SE (3rd Gen) is the better choice if you prioritize most affordable entry point into the new iphone ecosystem.
+Samsung Galaxy S23 FE wins if you value dedicated 3x optical telephoto lens (rare in this price bracket).
+Both are rated highly (4.5★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure